 These side effects could be serious and may require medical attention.
 See the “Side effect specifics” section above for more information.

-You should also talk with your doctor right away if you get pregnant while taking Rinvoq.
+You should also contact your doctor right away if you become pregnant while taking Rinvoq.

 If you have more questions about Rinvoq, or if you have any concerns about side effects of the drug, talk with your doctor or pharmacist.